Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Classes/The Pararomantic.md

 You can mark off a Luck box to *either* change a roll you just made to a

-12, as if you had rolled that; *or* change a wound you have just taken to count as 0-harm, no matter how bad it was.
+12, as if you had rolled that; *or* change a wound you have just taken to count as 0-[[harm]], no matter how bad it was.
 If your Luck boxes all get filled, you’ve run out of good luck.

 Okay bbbbbbb Doomed

-**Pararomantic Special**: When you spend a point of Luck, also mark off one of your relationship status boxes.
-The Keeper will bring **fate of your love** into play.
+**Pararomantic Special**: When you spend a point of Luck, also mark off one of your relationship status boxes. [[The Keeper]] will bring **fate of your love** into play.

 **Relationship Status**